byrnedo/capitan/README.md

 #### `capitan up`
 Create then run or update containers
-    - Recreates if:
+Recreates if:
     1. If newer image is found it will remove the old container and run a new one
     2. Container config has changed
-    - Starts stopped containers
+Starts stopped containers

+    capitan up
-    - Optionally can attach to output using `--attach|-a` flag.
+    # Optionally can attach to output using `--attach|-a` flag.
+    capitan up -a

 #### `capitan create`
 Create but don't run containers

+    capitan create

 #### `capitan start`
 Start stopped containers

+    capitan start
-    - Optionally can attach to output using `--attach|-a` flag.
+    # Optionally can attach to output using `--attach|-a` flag.
+    capitan start -a

+#### `capitan scale`
+Start or stop instances of a container until required amount are running

+    # run 5 instances of mysql
+    capitan scale mysql 5

+NOTE: for containers started via this command to be accepted by further commands, the config output must be altered to state the required instances

 ##### `capitan restart`
 Restart containers

+    capitan restart
-    - Further arguments passed through to docker, example `capitan start -t 5`
+    # Further arguments passed through to docker, example `capitan start -t 5`
+    capitan restart -t 10

 ##### `capitan stop`
 Stop running containers

+    capitan stop
-    - Further arguments passed through to docker, example `capitan stop -t 5`
+    # Further arguments passed through to docker, example `capitan stop -t 5`
+    capitan stop -t 10

 ##### `capitan kill`
 Kill running containers using SIGKILL or a specified signal

+    capitan kill
-    - Further arguments passed through to docker, example `capitan kill --signal KILL`
+    # Further arguments passed through to docker, example `capitan kill --signal KILL`
+    capitan kill --signal KILL

 ##### `capitan rm`
 Remove stopped containers

+    capitan rm
-    - Further arguments passed through to docker, example `capitan rm -f`
+    # Further arguments passed through to docker, example `capitan rm -f`
+    capitan rm -fv

 ### Non invasive commands